stagedml/pylightnix/docs/Reference.md

                    Optional[List[RRef]]]
 ```

 Matchers are user-defined functions with fixed signature.
-They are to serve
+They serve two
-two purposes:
+purposes:
-1. Decide whether to launch a new realization or re-use the existing
+1. Decide whether to launch a new realization or re-use existing
 realizations.
-2. Filter a matched subset of realization groups out of the set of
+2. Filter a matched subset of a realization groups out of the set of
 available realizations.

 Matchers answer 'yes' to the first question by returning None.
 Non-none value